 Board Members & Staff

-The C.A.R.E.
-Coalition is a grassroots, community group representing diverse community interests dedicated to reducing substance use disorder and misuse in Transylvania County.
-Started in 2010 by a small group of healthcare professionals concerned about rising numbers of overdoses, the coalition has grown to include over 60 members, a staff of 2, 20 community partners, and has acquired federal funding to focus on prevention, treatment, and recovery from substance use disorder.
+The CARE Coalition is a grassroots, community group representing diverse community interests dedicated to reducing substance use disorder and misuse in Transylvania County.
+Started in 2010 by a small group of healthcare professionals concerned about rising numbers of overdoses, the coalition has grown to include over 40 members, a staff of 4, 20 community partners, and has acquired federal funding to focus on prevention, treatment, and recovery from substance use disorder.

 Executive Board